-- Includes lean meats, poultry, fish, beans, eggs, and nuts.
+- Includes lean meats, poultry, seafood, beans and peas, eggs, and nuts and seeds.

-- Stays within your daily calorie needs.
+- Stays within your calorie needs.

 - U.S. Department of Agriculture, Agricultural Research Service.
-2011.
-USDA National Nutrient Database for Standard Reference, Release 24.
-Nutrient Data Laboratory Home Page, http://www.ars.usda.gov/ba/bhnrc/ndl.
+USDA National Nutrient Database for Standard Reference, Release 25.
+Nutrient Data Laboratory Home Page, 2012

 - Thomson CD, Chisholm A, McLachlan SK, Campbell JM.
 Brazil nuts: an effective way to improve selenium status.
 Am J Clin Nutr.
 2008 Feb;87(2):379-84.
 [PubMed abstract]

 - Bodó ET, Stefánka Z, Ipolyi I, Sörös C, Dernovics M, Fodor P. Preparation, homogeneity and stability studies of a candidate LRM for Se speciation.
 Anal Bioanal Chem.
 2003 Sep;377(1):32-8.
 [PubMed abstract]